-Medicaid plays an essential role in the U.S. health care system, providing health coverage for more than 77 million Americans.
+Medicaid plays an essential role in the U.S. health care system, providing health coverage for millions of individuals in the United States.
 People’s health and well-being, however, are influenced by many factors outside of medical care and services, including where individuals live and work.
 Health and well-being are also impacted by race, socioeconomic status, educational attainment, gender identity, sexual orientation, and ability.
 Given the multiple factors that impact health, cross-agency and cross-sector partnerships among health care and non-health sectors are critical to advance equitable programs and policies in population health.

 Cross-Agency Partnerships for Equity

-Cross-agency partnerships between state Medicaid and public health programs have great potential to advance health equity for the communities they serve, especially people from communities of color who have experienced enduring health inequities because of systemic racism and disproportionate physical, social, and economic impacts, which have been further amplified by the COVID-19 pandemic.
+Cross-agency partnerships between state Medicaid and public health programs have great potential to advance health equity for the communities they serve, especially people from communities of color who have experienced enduring health inequities because of systemic racism and disproportionate physical, social, and economic impacts.
 Medicaid and public health programs are well-positioned to advance health equity by collaborating on shared equity goals to reduce health disparities for communities of color.
-CHCS is exploring opportunities to promote health equity at the state level through cross-agency partnerships.
-The project aims to identify:
+CHCS explored opportunities to promote health equity at the state level through cross-agency partnerships.
+The project aimed to identify:

 - Shared health equity priorities that state agencies have the capacity to advance;